Sick of bloating, constipation or diarrhoea?

 · Flatulence • Abdominal pain

-· Weight loss • Tenderness
+· Weight gain • Tenderness

 What sets the stage for bacterial over-growth in the small intestine?